TechnicalPursuit/TIBET-Examples/pizza/README.md

 #### Application Loading

-Opening the pizza application URI loads a splash page containing the [TIBET Configuration](https://tibetjs.com/docs/configuration.html) layer and the [TIBET Loader](https://tibetjs.com/docs/loader.html), two of the key elements of the TIBET Client Stack.
+Opening the pizza application loads a splash page containing the [TIBET Configuration](https://tibetjs.com/docs/configuration.html) layer and the [TIBET Loader](https://tibetjs.com/docs/loader.html), two of the key elements of the TIBET Client Stack.

-The `#?boot.profile=development` fragment on the application URI defines a TIBET configuration value which informs the TIBET Loader what profile to load.
-You can alter any `boot.*` parameter (with certain restrictions) by adding it to the URI fragment.
+The `#?boot.profile=development` fragment on the application URI defines a TIBET configuration value which informs the TIBET Loader to launch a development profile. _(You can alter any `boot.*` parameter (with certain restrictions) by adding it to the URI fragment.)_

-The TIBET Loader loads the specified `boot.profile` (essentially a named manifest) and then proceeds to load the application assets defined there.
-As the application loads you'll see a progress bar as the library and application code are loaded.
+The TIBET Loader loads the specified `boot.profile` (essentially a named manifest) and proceeds to load the application assets defined there.
+As the application loads you'll see a progress bar update as library and application assets are loaded.

-As it loads and activates the application leverages the [TIBET Logging](https://tibetjs.com/docs/logging.html) subsystem.
-This logging foundation includes both a "boot log" and typical application level logging.
+As it loads and activates, each TIBET application leverages the [TIBET Logging](https://tibetjs.com/docs/logging.html) subsystem.
+This logging foundation includes both a "boot log" and application-level logging.

-To view the boot log use `Alt-UpArrow` (aka `Option-UpArrow`):
+To toggle the boot log use `Alt-UpArrow` (aka `Option-UpArrow`):

 <img src="./public/media/pizza-bootlog.png" alt="boot log"/>

 If you open Chrome DevTools you'll also see TIBET log output in the console.

-The logging layer has `TP.*` and `APP.*` APIs.
-Log messages from TIBET typically show a 'TIBET' prefix while those from your application components are prefixed by 'APP', making it easier to differentiate between framework and application messages.
+The logging layer has both `TP.*` and `APP.*` APIs.
+Log messages from TIBET show a 'TIBET' prefix while those from the `APP.*` APIs are prefixed by 'APP', making it easier to differentiate between framework and application messages.

 #### Application Rendering

-Once the application assets are ready the application is started and the splash screen is replaced with the application's root page.
+Once all application assets are ready the application is started and the splash screen is replaced with the application's root page.
 This root page can be summarized as:

 ```
 <tibet:root/>